Noah-Samawi/pp4-Web-Application-Security/README.md

 - As a site user, I want to immediately understand the purpose of the site so that I can determine if it meets my needs.
 - As a site user, I want to navigate around the site intuitively, enabling me to find content and understand my location within the site.
 - As a site user, I want to view a paginated list of security features, allowing me to select a security feature to view.
-- As a site user, I want to be able to click on a security feature to read its full details, including required ingredients, and to view comments left by other users.
+- As a site user, I want to be able to click on a security feature to read its full details, including required ingredients, and to view comments left by other users: :

 #### EPIC | SecurityFeature Management
 - As a site user, I want to input my favorite security features into the app through an easy-to-use interface so that I can share them with other users.